capnproto/pycapnp/README.md

 ## Requirements

-A system-wide installation of the Capnproto C++ library, compiled with the -fpic flag.
+First you need a system-wide installation of the Capnproto C++ library.
 All you need to do is follow the official [installation docs](http://kentonv.github.io/capnproto/install.html)].
+Also on my ubuntu 12.10 box, I had to run `sudo ldconfig` after installation to make sure the libcapnp library was picked up by the linker.

-You also need a working version of the latest [Cython](http://cython.org/) installed.
+You also need a working version of the latest [Cython](http://cython.org/) and the latest version of setuptools.
 This is easily done with:

-    pip install 'cython >= 0.19.1'
+    pip install -U cython setuptools

 ## Building and installation